These baby led weaning baby cereal protein pancakes are packed with iron and make the perfect healthy breakfast for babies, toddlers and kids.

 Yes, we want to limit the sodium in baby’s diet, but the amount in this recipe spread between all these pancakes even using regular cottage cheese is really not a huge deal.
 If you’re worried, you can also give your cottage cheese a little rinse in a colander before you puree it and add it to the recipe.

-How do you freeze these baby cereal protein pancakes?
+How do you freeze these pancakes?

 I recommend placing each of the baby cereal protein pancakes onto a baking sheet and then transferring the sheet to the freezer for 1 hour.
 Then you can place all the pancakes together in a freezer bag to freeze for up to 3 months.